max-bytes/metrics-sender/README.md

 # metrics-sender

 ## Intro
 The purpose of metrics-sender is to take local files containing metrics data (produced by a configured Naemon instance) in a configured directory, process them, and then send their contents - formatted as Influx Line Protocol - to a suitable influx REST API.
-In practice this is most likely a metrics-receiver(-ng).
+In practice this is most likely a metrics-receiver.
 After processing, the files are deleted.

 ## Configuration
 see config/config.sample.yml